Categories

 Just into the Staffordshire border, in Lichfield, The Pear Tree Creperie is the place for French style crepes and galettes.

-Denstone Hall Farm Shop in Uttoxeter is running a delicious menu of sweet and savoury options for ‘pancake week’ from Tuesday 1st March to Friday 4th March.
+Denstone Hall Farm Shop in Uttoxeter traditionally run a delicious menu of sweet and savoury options for ‘pancake week’.

 Pin it for later: